What is the meaning of ‘CIO’?

 Systems and technology are at the heart of any modern business, so the role of the CIO is crucial regardless of its size.

-For smaller organizations, the CIO ensures that business objectives are met by managing suppliers, teams, and specific projects.
+For smaller organisations, the CIO ensures that commercial objectives are met by managing suppliers, teams, and specific projects.
 The CIO understands the technical and commercial details and can make decisions accordingly.

 In a mid-market business, the CIO spans the range from unifying leader to expert.
 Critically, the CIO always sets the agenda and drives the business priorities into the IT culture.
 The CIO is always aware of the strategic direction of the business and ensures that the systems and digital strategy match.

-“A new business strategy required TGS to become the operational center of the other businesses within the group.
+‘A new business strategy required TGS to become the operational centre of the other businesses within the group.
 We had no systems in place at the time and a very short timescale, so we needed somebody with the knowledge, experience and drive to understand our business very quickly, source and implement a group wide ERP solution, create a new IT infrastructure, and find a trusted IT partner in minimal time.
-Freeman Clarke came in and completed what we believed was a mammoth task, with no drama and delivered us exactly what we needed.
-Fantastic.”
+Freeman Clarke came in and completed what we believed was a mammoth task within our timescales, with no drama and delivered us exactly what we needed.
+Fantastic.’

 Clare Coles, Group Finance Director, Traffic Group Signals.